Andreasdahlberg/CANDrive/README.md

 #### Monitor
 The monitor tool is a serial terminal which parses serial output from the device and formats the output to make it easier to read.
+It also incorporates a simple command line used for debug commands and device configuration.
+The debug commands are not intended for controlling the motors during normal operation since they bypass several of the safety features.

 ##### Features
 * Host timestamps
 * Color coded debug levels
 * Translation from addresses to file and line
+* Command line
 * Filtering[Not implemented]

 ![Example of monitor output](doc/images/monitor.png)